-Our point of departure for this paper were current proposals to engineer new materials and systems that can support circular bio-economies.
-Our paper suggests that rather than just representing technical solutions to the environmental problems created by industrial modes of production, ELMs might play an important role in problematizing and experimenting with the relationship between biological and non-biological, and more-than-human materials in technoscientific innovation.
-Drawing on work that explores the pragmatic dimensions of developing new biomaterials where the agency and participation of microorganisms themselves is acknowledged, accounted for and harnessed, we focused on how our interdisciplinary research team responded to the surprising behavior deployed by encapsulated bacteria.
+Our point of departure for this paper was current proposals to engineer new materials and systems that can support circular bioeconomies.
+Our paper argues that rather than mere technical solutions to the environmental problems created by industrial modes of production, ELMs might play an important role in problematizing and experimenting with the relationship between biological and non-biological, and more-than-human materials in technoscientific innovation.
+Drawing on work that explores the pragmatic dimensions of developing new biomaterials where the agency and participation of microorganisms themselves are acknowledged, accounted for and harnessed, we focused on how our interdisciplinary research team responded to the surprising behavior deployed by encapsulated bacteria.

-We analyzed how the unexpected deforming and dragging behavior prompted the lab team to engage in what we, after Dexter Dyer (2003), called bacteriocentricity, which we conceptualized as an active problematization of affordances and implications of the bacterial Umwelt.
-Drawing on our and colleagues' lab work as the main source of data, we suggested that this bacteriocentricity was responsible for driving sense-making and experimental tinkering in a way that made visible and brought to bear the relationships and exchanges that are characteristic of the "contact" or "metamorphic" zone.
-Wanting to avoid the habitual way in which these surprising exchanges are discarded in favor of technical mastery and control narratives, we proposed that emphasizing extending-bacteriocentricty is essential to the alternation between surprise and planned design in technological development in ELMs, and have detailed how we are continuing to do so in our collaboration.
+We analyzed how the unexpected deforming and dragging behaviors prompted the lab team to engage in what we, after Dexter Dyer (2003), called bacteriocentricity, which we conceptualized as an active problematization of affordances and implications of the bacterial Umwelt.
+Drawing on our and colleagues' lab work as the main source of data, we suggested that this bacteriocentricity was responsible for driving sense-making and experimental tinkering in a way that made visible and brought to bear the relationship and exchanges characteristic of the "contact" or "metamorphic" zone.
+Wanting to avoid the habitual way in which these surprising exchanges are discarded in favor of technical mastery and control narratives, we proposed that emphasizing-extending-bacteriocentricity is essential to alternating between surprise and planned design in technological development in ELMs, and have detailed how we are continuing to do so in our collaboration.

-As suggested in the introduction, our work aligns with current work in multispecies studies in detailing, this time in a lab, how humans become attuned - through a series of mediators - to the microbes with which they work.
+As noted in the Introduction, our work aligns with current work in multispecies studies in detailing, this time in a lab, how humans become attuned -through a series of mediators-to the microbes with which they work.
 This ability to think like bacteria is essential, we argued, to be able to design, conduct and analyze microbiology or biophysics experiments with bacteria.
 While this embodied and highly equipped knowledge is normally relegated to the "experimental techniques" section or delegated to technicians, we have demonstrated that this embodied imagining and openness to surprise makes those very experiments possible.
-We argued thus that it is important to not dispose, in our story making, of the shared withness so that they come to bear on the making of new ELMs.
-In so doing, however, as the fourth section suggested, there is a need to directly shape future experiments and technological development.
-A key contribution of our paper is thus to propose a synthetic ecology approach in ELMs, which fruitfully navigates the two-fold dynamic alternation between mediated withness and situations of engineered, planned redistribution of ontological domains (control).
-As we create synthetic material ecosystems and get acquainted with their emergent behaviors, it is possible that bacteriocentricity might have to be extended to further account for hybrid identities and symbiosis within ELM.
+We argued that it is important to not dispose, in our story making, of the shared withness so that they come to bear on the making of new ELMs.
+In so doing, however, there is a need to directly shape future experiments and technological development.
+A key contribution of our paper is to propose a synthetic ecology approach in ELMs, which fruitfully navigates the two-fold dynamic alternation between mediated withness and situations of engineered, planned redistribution of ontological domains (control).
+As we create synthetic material ecosystems and get acquainted with their emergent behaviors, it is possible that bacteriocentricity may have to be extended to account for further hybrid identities and symbiosis within ELMs.